maaraaji/react-stud-routing/README.md

   `<Route to='/:id' component={FullPost}/>`
   With this, we can pass the dynamic parameter content to the FullPost Component in the name of id.
 ---
+#### commit : [Tutorial] Extracting Route Parameters
+26. Parameter passed to the Route through Link is then passed to the component that route loads as params inside match inside props.
+We can access the paramter as below, `this.props.match.params.id`